utexas-public-history/tower/_posts/2016-05-01-07-mcquisition-texas-gun-culture.md

 <div class="image-block">
   <img src="{{ site.baseurl }}/images/posts/mcquistion/winchester-advert.jpg" alt="Winchester advertisement" />
   <p class="caption">
     An advertisement for Winchester Rifles from 1895.
-In this ad and others from this period and earlier, guns were marketed as tools, text-heavy ads extolling their mechanical virtues.
-Photo courtesy of Wikimedia.
+In this ad and others from this period and earlier, guns were marketed as tools, text-heavy ads extolling their mechanical virtues. <span class="credit">Image courtesy of Wikimedia</span>
   </p>
 </div>